Disentangling the Generalized Double Semion Model: Entanglement RG

 \subsection{Barycentric subdivision by local moves}

 We design two kinds of ``local'' moves from any simplicial complex $L$ to another simplicial complex with the same underlying space such that the composition of these moves turns $L$ into its barycentric subdivision $L'$.
 Let $d$ be the dimension of $L$.
+It may be instructive to see \cref{fig:t1t2} as we go along.